jwbaldwin/remote/README.md

 To manually run seeds (also run during `mix ecto.setup`):
   * Run command `mix run remote.db.seeds`

+To run all of the tests at once:
+  * Run command `mix test`

-## Api
+## Usage
+The application exposes a single endpoint ("/"), which is the client's interface into our system.

-To view all routes run: `mix phx.routes`
+To view this route run: `mix phx.routes`

 ```
     user_path  GET  /                       RemoteWeb.UserController :index
 ```

-Calling this endpoints at `localhost:4000/` yeilds the result:
+Calling this endpoints at `localhost:4000/` yeilds a result that looks like any of the following:

+Users and a previous querie's timestamp:
 ```
 {
   "users":[{"id":999885,"points":84},{"id":999886,"points":98}],